Think Globally, Act Nationally!

 To these ends, SEPS supports and collaborates with other organizations in the U.S. and other countries that recognize that although overpopulation is a global problem, its resolution requires national actions.
 Every nation needs to recognize the problem in its own territory and take measures to deal with it that are appropriate to its own culture, history and aspirations.
 Where their assistance and advice are requested, wealthier nations and international bodies have moral and economic incentives to do what they can for less wealthy nations.
 This task is large.
 Many national governments and powerful political and religious factions do not even recognize overpopulation as a problem in their own countries or elsewhere.

-Operationally, the core activity of SEPS is our Population Education for Scientists and Environmentalists Project (PESE Project).
-This entails operating exhibitor booths on population issues primarily at the annual meetings of environmental scientific societies in the U.S. The booths have large displays showing the past demographic history of the U.S. and projections for the future based on a diversity of immigration scenarios.
-We also display and give away many dozens of articles and books on population and population-environment issues.
-In conjunction with other scientists, SEPS may occasionally organize symposia or special sessions as part of the regular programs of such meetings.
+Operationally, the core activity of SEPS is the operating of exhibitor booths on population issues primarily at the annual meetings of environmental scientific societies in the U.S. but also at Earth Day events and other venues as opportunities arise.
+In conjunction with other scientists SEPS may occasionally organize symposia or special sessions as part of the regular programs of such meetings.
 SEPS is also dedicated to fighting the widespread suppression of discussion of national population policies by many scientific and environmental organizations, as well as by other U.S. institutions, including Congress, the mainline media, and our universities.

 History and Educational Need

 The idea of operating exhibitor booths on population at scientific meetings was first conceived by the board of directors of Californians for Population Stabilization (CAPS) in 2011.
 It was prompted by the experiences of board members with censorious attitudes held by directorates of some scientific organizations toward discussion of national population issues and presentation of factual information on them.